Dorvin House

 Including from renovations, it also includes elements of Greek Revival and Federal style.

 It is located on Louisiana Highway 18 northwest of Hahnville.
-It originally was located facing River Road, 50 ft off, but was moved in the 1970s to a location about 450 ft off, with its view partially obscured by modern houses.
+It originally was located facing River Road, 50 ft off, but to accommodate a Shell Oil project, it was moved in the 1970s to a location about 450 ft off with its view partially obscured by modern houses.